nalin12345/Takyon/Basics/README.md

 To run:
-In an empty repository run the following commands in the terminal git clone the repository
+Run the following commands in the terminal

+clone the repository

 npm install --save @solana/web3.js